 [Ed.
 Note (Alexis): These also exist in the HEVC and AVC specs.
 Ideally they should also be in CICP and we should be referencing those specs also.
 YS: Agreed

-Also why reference each individual property of a group?
-YS: The identifiers differ with respect to different values of these parameters.]

 Common descriptions and carriage: MDCV descriptions (M42032)

-The following system identifier tags are described:
+The following system identifier tags are used to describe properties of mastering displays in use in the Industry today.
+All described mastering display systems use a white point of D65.
+The system identifier tags are described as follows:

-709,D65,1000- represents display colour volume environments dealing with mastering of SDR/HDR content on LED/LCD displays capable of 1000 cd/m2 of peak brightness but restricted to BT.709 colourspace.
+709-100 (0.05)- represents a mastering display LCD/LED environment for mastering of SDR content with displays having 100 cd/m2 of peak brightness, 0.05 minimum brightness, and a D65 whitepoint setting within a BT.709 colour representation.

-709,D65,4000- represents display colour volume environments dealing with mastering of SDR/HDR content on LED/LCD displays capable of 4000 cd/m2 of peak brightness but restricted to BT.709 colourspaces.
+P3plus-4000 (0.05)- represents a mastering display LCD/LED environment for mastering of HDR content with displays having 4000 cd/m2 of peak brightness, 0.05 minimum brightness, and a D65 whitepoint setting within a BT.2100 colour representation constrained to values a bit more than P3 values.

-2020,D65,1000- represents display colour volume environments dealing with mastering of HDR content on OLED displays capable of 1000 cd/m2 of peak brightness and wider BT.2020 Colourspace.
+P3-1000 (0.0005)- represents a mastering display OLED environment for mastering of HDR content with displays having 1000 cd/m2 of peak brightness, 0.0005 minimum brightness, and a D65 whitepoint setting within a BT.2100 colour representation constrained to P3 values.

-P3,D65,1000- represents display colour volume environments dealing with mastering of HDR content on OLED displays capable of 1000 cd/m2 of peak brightness, having overall a smaller gamut than BT.2020 (except for a slightly deeper red P3 primary), often used in mastering digital cinema content as described in Table 6-10 of [8].
-Various white points (D60, D62, D65) are defined in Table G-1 of [9]

-[Ed: Examples; table entry for content colour volumes at 1200 and and 4000 cd/m^2 for BT.2020/BT.2100 signals?.]

-[Ed.
-TF needs to be understood for mastering displays input.
-Not relevant for ST 2086 however ]

-[Ed. most of today’s video is 709-Gamma D65 with 200- 300 cd/m2 ]

-[Ed.
-YS: This is one of those areas that we probably need to discuss]
+2100-107 (0.0005)- represents a mastering display OLED environment for mastering of SDR/HDR content with displays having 1000 cd/m2 of peak brightness, 0.05 minimum brightness, and a D65 whitepoint setting within a BT.2100 colour representation.

 Carriage formats for mastering display colour volume in each of the domains (Capture, Production, Production Distribution, Service Distribution) contain the same payload but in different wrappers.
 In the capture and production domains, the MDCV information can be carried in an MXF wrapper using Generic Picture Essence descriptor as described by Annex C of ST 2067-21.
 In the distribution domain, the mastering display colour volume information is carried the mastering display colour volume SEI message (payload 137) that needs to be repeated at least every random access point access unit (RAPAU).

 Table 8 Mastering display colour volume descriptions